leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - Now, absurd has become the normal

 - Positive side of this is that it's allowed us to be more together
-  - People are contributing to teach each other, communities forming
+  - People are contributing to teach each other, communities are forming
-  - For example, our households are doing debates with people taking the view that opposes theirs
+  - For example, we are isolating with a friend's household.
+Our households are doing debates with people taking the view that opposes theirs

 - When you don't have resources, necessity is mother of invention
   - In my experience I find that a lot of entrepreneurs have to hack things together
   - You have limited resources and are trying to cobble something together
   - When you are well resourced at a large company you just call a department to get what you need
-  - Scarcity is a virture
+  - Scarcity is a virtue

-- [Santa Fe institute](https://www.santafe.edu/ "Santa Fe") has put out great material on current situation
+- The [Santa Fe institute](https://www.santafe.edu/ "Santa Fe") has put out great material on current situation
   - Transmission of virus, biologically, which is independent of what people believe
   - Transmission of information, and there you have both fact and misinformation
   - So you have the speed of biology but also speed of how people are believing things which affects everything